zeph-yr/Chirality/README.md

 NoArrows | 2
 Lawless | 3
 - To enable or disable the mod, close game, edit the 'enabled' field in `/Beat Saber/UserData/Chirality.json` to `true` or `false` and restart game
 - Mirrored maps are not active in Multiplayer, however those generated in Solo will be displayed.
 To avoid confusion, it is recommended to restart the game before going into MP: this will clear them from the display
+- Requires: BS_Utils, BSML, SongCore

 ## Scores
 - Scores will submit to ScoreSaber under separate game mode leaderboards that everyone with this mod can play on!